magic/core/example/pages/concepts.md

 # @magic/core concepts

-magic concepts.
-These are the building blocks of every module in a magic app
+magic concepts. these are the building blocks of every module in a magic app

 <h2 id='modules'>@magic-modules</h2>